GoogleCloudPlatform/ml-on-gcp/sklearn/gae_serve/README.md

 ## Requirements

-- [Python](https://www.python.org/).
+- Install [Python](https://www.python.org/).
 The version (2.7 or 3) used for local developement of the model should match the version used in the service, which is specified in the file `app.yaml`.

-- [Google Cloud Platform SDK](https://cloud.google.com/sdk/).
+- Install [Google Cloud Platform SDK](https://cloud.google.com/sdk/).
 The SDK includes the commandline tools `gcloud` for deploying the service and [`gsutil`](https://cloud.google.com/storage/docs/gsutil) for managing files on Cloud Storage.

-- A Google Cloud Platform project which as the following products enabled:
+- Create a Google Cloud Platform project which as the following products enabled:

     - [Google App Engine](https://cloud.google.com/appengine/)